Platinum Jubilee of Elizabeth II: Public celebrations

-Commonwealth communities abraod
+Commonwealth communities abroad

 On 1 June, British and Canadian personnel of NATO's Allied Joint Force Command Brunssum took part in a parade to commemorate the platinum jubilee.
 The mayor of Brunssum served as the parade's guest of honour.
 Following the parade, British and Canadian communities hosted a jubilee street party in Brunssum, a tradition that dates back to the Queen's coronation in 1952.

 The British Residents Association planned a series of events across Switzerland during June.

 Initiatives by British diplomatic missions

-Tree planting ceremonies supported by British diplomatic missions took place in several countries as a part of the Queen's Green Canopy.
+Tree planting ceremonies supported by British diplomatic missions took place in several countries as a part of The Queen's Green Canopy.
 On 3 October 2021, the Princess Royal planted a tree at the residence of the British Ambassador to France.
-On 3 November 2021, Nigel Baker, the British Ambassador to Slovakia, planted a tree at a local park in Žilina, Slovakia; at the initiation of landscape architect Marek Sobola.
-On 18 February Margareta and Andrew Noble, the British Ambassador to Romania, unveiled a plaque at Săvârșin Castle to mark the weeping hornbeam planted for the jubilee.
+On 3 November 2021, Nigel Baker, the British Ambassador to Slovakia, planted a tree at a local park in Žilina, Slovakia.
+The tree in Slovakia is twinned with a Prunus padus planted in Brookwood Cemetery in the UK, in commemoration of the UK's relationship with Slovakia and the Czech Republic.

+On 18 February 2022, Margareta, Custodian of the Crown of Romania and Andrew Noble, the British Ambassador to Romania, unveiled a plaque at Săvârșin Castle to mark the weeping hornbeam planted for the jubilee.
 On 30 April 2022, the Cambodian government, in collaboration with the Kampot Provincial Administration, and the British Embassy in Phnom Penh, planted 1,000 mangrove trees in Kampot province.
 The British Embassy in Tokyo also planted a tree.

 Several British embassies held arts and photo exhibitions.
-The British Embassy in Warsaw opened a photo exhibition along the side of Warsaw's largest park that featured images of the Queen meeting with Polish icons including Lech Walesa and Pope John Paul II.
+The British Embassy in Warsaw opened a photo exhibition along the side of Warsaw's largest park that featured images of the Queen meeting with Polish icons including Lech Wałęsa and Pope John Paul II.
 The British Embassy in Paris displayed a collection of 3 m portraits of the Queen at the Ambassador's residence.
 The British Embassy in Baku displayed a carpet which uses traditional local weaving techniques to combine the English rose, Scottish thistle, Welsh daffodil, and Irish shamrock with Azerbaijan's national emblem, the pomegranate.